2026 In-Person Workshops

 LeadershipLEADERSHIP DEVELOPMENT

-“We are excited for the opportunity to see our mission of ‘Developing leaders, building skills, and creating networks’ come to life in this way.”- Brandy Hamilton, Chair, LAMS.
+“We are excited for the opportunity to see our mission of ‘Developing leaders, building skills, and creating networks’ come to life in this way.”- Brandy Hamilton, Past Chair of LAMS.
 North Carolina Library Association - Inform.
 Connect.
 Support.

 Guest facilitators will share their knowledge on specific leadership competencies and guide you through common leadership challenges.
 Whether you are in a leadership position already, or aspire to be, consider registering for an upcoming Leadership Development workshop.
 Is there a local library leader that you'd like to suggest as a session facilitator?
 Send a message to help [at] nclive.org (help[at]nclive[dot]org)